Pymetheus/YoutubeExtractor/README.md

 YoutubeExtractor is developed using [yt-dlp](https://github.com/yt-dlp/yt-dlp).

-**NOTE:** *Please note that downloading videos/audios of a content you do not own might be illegal in your country.
+**NOTE:** *Please note that downloading videos/audios of content you do not own might be illegal in your country.
 This is for educational purposes only.
 I'm not responsible for any misuse of this program.*

 ![Download](res/Downloading.png)